AntonioFasano/LookOut/README.md

 LookOut is  intended for Outlook 2010.
 Chances there are it will work in other versions.
 You don't need to be knowledgeable with VBA to use LookOut.

+_This project is  by no means connected with Mike Belshe Outlook search add-in._

 Disclaimer
 ----------